 Many book-ish sites this time of year take time to reflect back on some of the standout reads from the past year.
+Some you can find online, and some are hardbacks which is good for everyone’s different preferences.
+Understandably, sometimes you can’t access content online and so some people like to use tools like this Piratebay proxy to help them do this.
+It really depends on one’s location, however overall there isn’t really a limit to what you can access but preferences in certain formats.
+So anyway, however you find these reads, make sure you give them all a go!
 Here is my list of recommended reads of 2017.
 I can recommend them all with out hesitation.
 (Books that won a 2017 “Very Best!”
 Book Award are marked with an * asterisk.
 Some titles are on the 2018 longlist for the award; I had finished reading them after awarding the 2017 winners.)

 Fiction (in no particular order)

 - The Spanish Boy by C.S.
 Reardon (Fiction)